Simple-Robotics/workspace/README.md

 # Simple-Robotics Workspace

-This project aggregate scripts and files to work on multiple Simple-Robotics project at once.
+This project aggregates scripts and files to work on multiple Simple-Robotics projects at once.

 ## How to use it

-To setup a workspace you must do the following steps:
+To setup a workspace, follow these steps:

 1. Populate the workspace
 2. Configure CMakeLists.txt
 3. Configure pixi.toml
 4. Build the workspace

-Project inside a workspace are called **edited projects**.
+Projects inside a workspace are called **edited projects**.

 ### Populate the workspace